 This can be a cool getaway for couples from Kentucky who also would love to combine it with a road trip.
 Madison lies at the heart of the Ohio River Scenic Byway, so you could easily see a few other pretty towns as well.
 Yet, at the end of the day, return to Madison and spend a night in one of the romantic B&Bs.

 If you have been to Mansfield, Ohio, then you’ll find a few similarities between these two towns.

 This charming historic part of Madison is famous for three things.
 First – for historic houses such as Sullivan House, Lanier Mansion, and Schofield House.
 Second – for the Main Street full of restaurants, artsy shops, chocolate and coffee places, and antique stores.
 And third – for the feel.

-Madison’s cozy streets with riverfront and downtown are full of romantic charm.
-There is a special spirit in this town that makes you feel comfortable and relaxed from the first minutes.
+Madison’s cozy streets with riverfront and downtown area are full of romantic charm.
+There is a special spirit in this town that makes you feel comfortable and relaxed from the first few minutes.